vaishnavprachi98/technical-interviews/algorithms_datastructures/trees/README.md

 Tree traversals are `depth first` traversals so O(e + n) applies, since e is just 2 in a binary tree it is O(n).
 Again this is because you need to explore all nodes.

 ### Binary Search Tree

+Same as a binary tree but with all nodes to the left of a node <= node and all nodes to the right of it > than node.

+Left < Root < Right

+Binary trees are useful because of the L < Root < R property which allows searches, insertions and deletions by the height of the tree.

+In the average case the tree is balance and the height is O(log n) and thus searching, deletion and insertion are fast.
+In the worst case where it forms a linear chain this becomes O(n).

 ## Traversals